Documentation

 1. Upload signing credentials

-In the dashboard go to Credentials → Add credential.
-Upload your iOS distribution certificate (.p12), provisioning profile (.mobileprovision), and App Store Connect API key (.p8).
+In the dashboard go to Credentials → Add credential (or use the CLI).
+For iOS, upload your distribution certificate (.p12) and App Store Connect API key (.p8) once; they are account-level and reused by every app.
+Provisioning profiles are created automatically at ship time: Ubriot registers the bundle ID with Apple and mints the App Store profile for you.
 For Android upload your keystore and Google Play service account JSON.
 All credentials are AES-256 encrypted at rest and never logged.

 2. Trigger a build